Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/sk-SK/learn-relevant-links.md

 ### Substrate

 - [What is Substrate?](https://medium.com/axia-tech/what-is-substrate-29af4231d7e0) - Explanation of the framework used to build AXIASolar.
-- [Parity Substrate](https://github.com/axia-tech/substrate) - First implementation, written in Rust.
-Parity Technologies is a 75-person development team based in the UK and Germany.
-Parity’s tech is responsible for running the premier client for Ethereum, powering 40% of the nodes in the network.
-Parity also maintains a client for [Bitcoin](https://github.com/axia-tech/parity-bitcoin) and developed and released [Zebra](https://github.com/ZcashFoundation/zebra), a rust implementation of a zcash node.
+- [Axia Substrate](https://github.com/axia-tech/substrate) - First implementation, written in Rust.
+Axia Technologies is a 75-person development team based in the UK and Germany.
+Axia’s tech is responsible for running the premier client for Ethereum, powering 40% of the nodes in the network.
+Axia also maintains a client for [Bitcoin](https://github.com/axia-tech/axia-bitcoin) and developed and released [Zebra](https://github.com/ZcashFoundation/zebra), a rust implementation of a zcash node.
 - [Substrate Developer Hub](https://substrate.dev/docs/en/) - Overviews, tutorials and reference documentation for Substrate.
 - [Substrate Intro](https://youtu.be/iUMZyL5kTwc) - Dr. Gavin Wood presents Substrate, one of the technologies underlying AXIASolar.
 - [How Substrate relates to AXIASolar](https://medium.com/axiacoin.network/a-tale-of-two-technologies-presentation-transcript-e7397c1c7a49) - A Tale of Two Technologies Presentation Transcript